 Mad, Angry Dinosaurs?

 Prior to the Dinosaur Renaissance, much of what researched viewed as accepted facts about dinosaurs were based on theories and discoveries from 100 to 150 years before.
-In schools, children were not taught much about dinosaurs and what was being taught was outdated, erroneous information.
-The first scientific discovery of a dinosaur was in 1824 and shortly afterwards, the term Dinosaur, meaning "terrible lizard," was coined.
+In schools, children were not taught much about dinosaurs and what was being taught was outdated erroneous information.
+The first scientific discovery of a dinosaur was in 1824 and shortly afterward, the term Dinosaur, meaning "terrible lizard," was coined.
 In this case, however, the word “terrible” was meant to represent the enormous size of the newly-discovered beasts, not the ferociousness of them.
-When Charles Darwin’s theory of evolution was published in 1859, scientists applied the concept to the demise of the dinosaurs, and pointed out that the large lizards were probably slow, clumsy, dumb, and ill-equipped to survive, explaining why they went extinct while mammals flourished.
+When Charles Darwin’s theory of evolution was published in 1859, scientists applied the concept to the demise of the dinosaurs and pointed out that the large lizards were probably slow, clumsy, dumb, and ill-equipped to survive, explaining why they went extinct while mammals flourished.
 Most experts of the time agreed that, despite the name “terrible,” dinosaurs were not effective hunters due to their size.
 The 1971 discovery of a plant-eating dinosaur and a meat-eating dinosaur battling each other showed that dinosaurs could be fierce, aggressive creatures.